joedefen/crostini-kde-setup/README.md

 ---
 ### "Normal" Installation Instructions ###
+Follow only one set of install instructions, either "Normal" (these) or "Starter Image" Installation (in next section).

 1. In the Chromebook settings (under Advanced / Developers), enable Linux (the default disk size is OK).
 See [Set up Linux on Your Chromebook](https://support.google.com/chromebook/answer/9145439?p=chromebook_linuxapps&b=hatch-signed-mp-v6keys&visit_id=637506510150436611-3956044416&rd=1)
 1. After enabling Linux, a "Terminal" will open;  then enter these commands (one per line):